-Well, not all telescopes…but that’s a story for another day.
+Well, not all telescopes.
+We’ve put some telescopes outside the atmosphere, in space…but that’s a story for another day.

 The thing is, the atmosphere wiggles.
 It’s annoying to astronomers, but it’s true.

 This is a problem because light has a bad habit of interacting with the atmosphere.
 And the atmosphere scatters the light.
-Basically makes each one of those little light waves bounce about like kids in a bouncy house.
+It basically makes each one of those little light waves bounce around like kids in a bouncy house.